beckettloose/OpenCFE/README.md

 - [ ] Determine processor specs required for production hardware revision

 ## License and Open Source Guarantee Statement
-This project is distributed with a GNU GPLv2 License.
+This project is distributed under a GNU GPLv2 License.
 See the LICENSE file for more information.

-The OpenCFE project is committed to staying completely open-source forever.
-This should avoid a potential situation where support for OpenCFE is dropped and the rights get sold to a company that isn't interested in continuing development.
-There is very little reason for a project like this to be private, as it limits what the Volvo community can gain from the research and development efforts of this project.
-Additionally, it allows the community to contribute their own changes and improvements to make OpenCFE better for everyone.
+The OpenCFE project is committed to remaining open-source.
+Keeping the source code publicly available will ensure that users are always able to inspect and modify the code running on their device.
+If I am no longer able to support the project, the community will be able to fork the project and continue development separately.

 # Development
 When cloning the repo, be sure to either clone with `--recurse-submodules` or run the following commands if you have already cloned the repo.